IMCR-Hackathon/portal/README.md

 ### Search

-Software is tagged with terms from the IMCR Controlled Vocabulary, which is organized around common IM tasks found in the research life-cycle.
+Software is tagged with terms from a controlled vocabulary organized around common IM tasks found in the research data life-cycle.
 Use this vocabulary when searching by keyword.

-Search results return high-level metadata enabling fitness for use assessments and linking to software that can be installed and run from your local machine or accessed via web-services.
+Search results contain high-level information for you to quickly assess fitness for use and links you to additional details and where the software can be accessed.

 ### Overview of registry contents